lucascalheiros/Showcase-App-WaterReminder/README.md

 The BasePresenter is extended over the android ViewModel to guarantee safe configuration changes when necessary, as well to be able to use a lifecycle aware coroutine scope for the async operations triggered by user interaction.
 It contains a structure to provide a safe scope to consume flows that may need to call ViewContract methods.
 Each time the view is attached to the presenter it will launch a supervised job on the main thread to allow the overriden scopedViewUpdate() to collect or execute actions that may cause a ViewContract interaction.
-When the view is dettached, the supervisor scope will cancell all of their children, since at that time it would be no longer safe execute view updates.
+When the view is dettached, the supervisor scope will cancel all of their children, since at that time it would be no longer safe execute view updates.
 This behavior is very similar to the lifecycleScope from Android's Activity/Fragment.

 ```kotlin
 abstract class BasePresenter<ViewContract>(